georust/docker-images/README.md

 10. You can now update the compressed `PROJ` version in [the proj repo](https://github.com/georust/proj/proj-sys/PROJSRC)
 11. Edit the adjacent [https://github.com/georust/proj/proj-sys/build.rs](`build.rs`) to look for the updated version
 12. Finally, edit https://github.com/georust/proj/.github/workflows/test.yml to use the Docker images with the new tag, and open a PR to test your changes
-13. When the PR has merged and the `proj` crate has been published, you can update [geo](https://github.com/georust/geo) to use the new `proj` crate, and modify its test script to use the new Docker images.
+13. When the PR has merged and the `proj` crate has been published, you can update [geo](https://github.com/georust/geo) to use the new `proj` crate:
+14. Modify `geo-ci.Dockerfile` to use the latest `libproj-builder` tag, then build _it_ with a new tag, and push that new tag to Docker hub
+15. You can now modify the `geo` test script to use the new `geo-ci` Docker tag, allowing the updated `proj` crate version to be tested using the correct Docker images.